 Chiang Mai Nightlife Basics

-- Due to city ordinance, a majority of bars and clubs close around midnight -- many often close earlier, depending on how many patrons are sat inside.
-A few places simply choose to disregard the rules, pay the fines or take a chance, and stay open until the morning hours.
+- Due to city ordinance, a majority of bars and clubs close around midnight—many often close earlier, depending on how many patrons are sat inside.
+A few places simply choose to disregard the rules and stay open until the morning hours.

 - All minimarts such as the ubiquitous 7-Elevens stop selling alcohol at midnight, although you may find smaller, independently owned shops still willing to sell after midnight.

 - You'll very rarely ever encounter a cover charge for venues around the old city.
 One exception is the Mandalay Nightclub that charges foreigners a whopping $10 to get inside.
-Anyone else asking for money at an entrance may be part of a scam!
+Anyone asking for money at an entrance somewhere else may be part of a scam.

 - Alcohol cannot be legally sold during local and national elections, on holidays such as the King of Thailand's birthday, and on certain Buddhist holidays usually timed around full moons.

 - Drugs are not a serious problem in Chiang Mai, however, they are around.
 Keep in mind that getting busted with drugs in Thailand is a serious, potentially deadly offense.